FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Remote_control/Receiver/receiving05.md

 * `status` [The status of the receiving channel.](../Channel_definitions/Channel_assignment.md#blue-color-channel-status-messages)
 * `ret` Calculate return value:
    * `round (sample.r * 255.0) / 255.0` Red = Bit 1 to bit 8.
-      The code removes intermediate values, which are transmitted with GPU-Päzisionen above 8-bit.
+      The code removes intermediate values, which are transmitted with GPU-PÃ¤zisionen above 8-bit.
       With "16-bit floating point", these intermediate values would considerably reduce the precision of the decoded value because subsequently the precise intermediate values coded in the green color channel are added.
    *  `+ sample.g / 255.0` Green = The intermediate values bit 9 to bit 16 in case of 8 bit GPU precision setting